mvdwetering/yamaha_ynca/README.md

 Presets can be selected in the mediabrowser of the mediaplayer or in automations with the `media_player.play_media` action.
 When selecting a preset, the receiver will turn on and switch input if needed.

 Due to limitations on the protocol the integration can only show the preset number, no name or what is stored.

+For AM/FM/DAB tuner the current preset is available as an attribute on the `media_player` entity.
+The attribute will not be there if no preset is active, e.g. manual tuning.

 #### Manage presets